 Due to the minor differences for development alternatives 3 and 4, the difference in impact to groundwater resources will be negligible.
-Therefore, the impact assessment detailed in the section below applies to both development option 2 and 3.
+Therefore, the impact assessment detailed in the section below applies to development options 2, 3 and 4.
 The proposed development will include several facilities all of which are centred around the aerodrome, a summary of the envisaged development includes the following main components relevant to the groundwater impact assessment: